 This exploration will lead us to consider processes of social and cultural exchange, political and religious influence, and economic and scientific development.
-Through a mix of discussions, readings, workshops, lectures, and field trips we will investigate Italian food and culture from Antiquity to the present.
-After the completion of this course, students will have acquired a critical understanding of food history, an interdisciplinary approach to the study of Italian culture and society, and a framework for analyzing Italian history.
+Through a mix of discussions, readings, primary source analyses, workshops, projects, and field trips we will investigate Italian food and culture from Antiquity to the present.
+After the completion of this course, students will have acquired a specific set of historical skills as a result of having developed a critical understanding of food history, an interdisciplinary approach to the study of Italian culture and society, and a framework for analyzing Italian history.

 By the end of the course, students will be able to:

 - identify some changes in how Italians have eaten over the last three millennia;

 - summarize connections between Umbria’s culinary past and larger themes in Italian and world history, with particular attention to the implications of race, gender & sexuality, religious faith, and class;

 - analyze different kinds of primary sources—texts, objects, and images—for their meaning;